blockscout/blockscout/README.md

 To run the test suite: `$ mix test`

-To ensure your Elixir code is properly formatted: `$ mix credo --strict`
+To ensure your Elixir code is properly formatted: `$ mix credo --strict` To ensure your ES code is properly formatted: `$ cd assets && npm run eslint`

 ## Contributing